paulmedynski/typedoc-brunch/README.md

 # typedoc-brunch
-A TypeDoc plugin for Bruch to generate documentation for TypeScript projects
+A TypeDoc plugin for Brunch to generate documentation for TypeScript projects